-Grantee will notify Sub-grantees of scheduled on-site or virtual fiscal monitoring event at least two (2) weeks prior to the appointment.
+Grantee will notify Sub-grantees of scheduled on-site or virtual fiscal monitoring event no less than two (2) weeks prior to the appointment.
 The visit or virtual review typically requires a minimum of two (2) days to complete and requires frequent interaction with Sub-grantee staff.